Alex Farquharson

+From 2001-2008, Farquharson taught curating on the MA in Curating Contemporary Art course at the Royal College of Art, where he was also a research fellow.
+During this time, he wrote extensively on contemporary art and innovations in curating, frequently contributing to frieze, Artforum and Art Monthly.
+Farquharson contributed essays to books and exhibition catalogues on artists including Richard Wright for Dundee Contemporary Arts, Thomas Demand for Fondazione Prada, Navin Rawainchaikul for The British Council, Haluk Akakce for Creative Time, Annie Ratti for Charta, and Gavin Turk for South London Gallery.
+He also co-authored a survey of Isa Genzken's work for Phaidon's Contemporary Artist Series.

-He was Curator and Exhibitions Director at SpaceX, Exeter, from 1994 to 1999, and was Exhibitions Director at the short-lived Centre for Visual Arts, Cardiff, from 1999 to 2000.
+He was Curator and Exhibitions Director at Spacex (art gallery), Exeter, from 1994 to 1999, and was Exhibitions Director at the short-lived Centre for Visual Arts, Cardiff, from 1999 to 2000.
+Exhibitions he curated include Richard Long, Lari Pittman, Bridget Riley, Gary Hume, Gillian Wearing, Daphne Wright and Keith Coventry.
+At Centre for Visual Arts, exhibitions Farquharson curated or programmed included show solo exhibitions by Jessica Stockholder, David Nash and Jeremy Deller.

-He is a trustee of Raven Row, has served on the acquisitions committees of Arts Council Collection and Government Art Collection and on the juries of the Deutsche Börse Photography Prize at The Photographers Gallery in 2011, London and the British Pavilion at Venice Biennale in 2009.
+He is a trustee of Raven Row, and is on the Government Art Collection advisory committee.
+He has served on the acquisitions committee for the Arts Council Collection and on the juries of the Deutsche Börse Photography Prize at The Photographers Gallery in 2011, London and the British Pavilion at the Venice Biennale in 2009.

-Farquharson holds honorary doctorates from The University of Nottingham and Exeter University.
+Farquharson holds honorary doctorates from The University of Nottingham, Exeter University and Nottingham Trent University.
 He holds a Combined Honours BA in English and Fine Art from Exeter University (1991), and has an MA with Distinction in Arts Criticism from City University, 1993.